shegol2020/shegol2020/README.md

 I am Anastasia Shchegol, junior Frontend Developer.

 I like to learn things from scratch, so I spend a lot of time studying vanilla JS.
+Now I learn React and Typescript.

 I'm highly interested in the field of digital accessibility.
 The prospect of enriching the internet's value and its ease of use for a wider array of users motivates me.
 Moreover, this presents an intriguing challenge for me as a developer.